awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.Create.CON.Redis.md

    1. \(Optional\) If you are going to seed your cluster with data from a \.rdb file, enter the Amazon S3 location of the \.rdb file for** Seed RDB file S3 location**\.

-      For more information, see [Seeding a New Cluster with an Externally Created Backup](backups-seeding-redis.md)\.
+      For more information, see [Seeding a new cluster with an externally created backup](backups-seeding-redis.md)\.

    1. \(Optional\) For regularly scheduled automatic backups, choose **Enable automatic backups**, and then enter the number of days that you want an automatic backup retained before it is automatically deleted\.
 If you don't want regularly scheduled automatic backups, clear the **Enable automatic backups** check box\.
 In either case, you always have the option to create manual backups, which must be deleted manually\.

-      For more information on Redis backup and restore, see [Backup and Restore for ElastiCache for Redis ](backups.md)\.
+      For more information on Redis backup and restore, see [Backup and restore for ElastiCache for Redis ](backups.md)\.

    1. For **Maintenance window**, choose a maintenance window\.
 The *maintenance window* is the time, generally an hour in length, each week when ElastiCache schedules system maintenance for your cluster\.

       You can enable ElastiCache to choose the day and time for your maintenance window \(**No preference**\)\.
 Or you can choose the day, time, and duration yourself \(**Specify maintenance window**\)\.
 If you choose **Specify maintenance window**, choose the **Start day**, **Start time**, and **Duration** \(in hours\) for your maintenance window\.
 All times are UTC times\.

-      For more information, see [Managing Maintenance](maintenance-window.md)\.
+      For more information, see [Managing maintenance](maintenance-window.md)\.

    1. For **Notifications**, choose an existing Amazon Simple Notification Service \(Amazon SNS\) topic, or choose manual ARN input and enter the topic Amazon Resource Name \(ARN\)\.
 If you use Amazon SNS, you can push notifications to internet\-connected smart devices\.
 The default is to disable notifications\.
 For more information, see [https://aws\.amazon\.com/sns/](https://aws.amazon.com/sns/)\.

 1. Review all your entries and choices, then go back and make any needed corrections\.
 When you're ready, choose **Create** to launch your cluster\.

 As soon as your cluster's status is *available*, you can grant Amazon EC2 access to it, connect to it, and begin using it\.
-For more information, see [Access Authorization](GettingStarted.AuthorizeAccess.md) and [Connect to a Cluster's Node](GettingStarted.ConnectToCacheNode.md)\.
+For more information, see [Access authorization](GettingStarted.AuthorizeAccess.md) and [Connect to a cluster's node](GettingStarted.ConnectToCacheNode.md)\.

 **Important**
 As soon as your cluster becomes available, you're billed for each hour or partial hour that the cluster is active, even if you're not actively using it\.
 To stop incurring charges for this cluster, you must delete it\.
-See [Deleting a Cluster](Clusters.Delete.md)\.
+See [Deleting a cluster](Clusters.Delete.md)\.